gutkedu/eth-transaction-aws/eth-transaction-lambda-sqs-cdk/README.md

 The function performs the following steps:

+- Process a event message received by sqs that contains the to address and a value for the transaction.
-    Utilizes the previously created service (eth-api) to obtain a Private Key.
+- Utilizes the previously created service (eth-api) to obtain a Private Key and a address to be the "from" for the transaction.
-    Signs the transaction using the obtained Private Key with its address.
+- Signs the transaction using the obtained Private Key with its address.
-    Sends the signed transaction to an EVM (Ethereum Virtual Machine) Blockchain.
-In this case it was utilized the goerli testnet.
+- Sends the signed transaction to an EVM (Ethereum Virtual Machine) Blockchain.
+In this case it was utilized the Goerli testnet.

 ## Environment Variables